RedHatInsights/cicd-tools/README.md

 where:

-- cicd_tools represents the namespace root, which is shared by all functions
+- *cicd* represents the namespace root, which is shared by all functions
-- library would match with each of the imported library IDs.
+- *library* would match with each of the imported library IDs.

 ## Template Scripts